We offer up-to-date training and educational opportunities for paediatric endocrinologists at every stage of their career.

-The aim of the school is to provide senior trainees with up-to-date teaching in some selected areas of paediatric endocrinology; enabling and promoting discussions and interactions between younger and more senior paediatric endocrinologists with the idea to develop future leaders in paediatric endocrinology.
+The Summer School aims to provide senior trainees with up-to-date teaching in some selected areas of paediatric endocrinology; enabling and promoting discussions and interactions between younger and more senior paediatric endocrinologists with the idea to develop future leaders in paediatric endocrinology.

 ESPE together with the International Society for Paediatric and Adolescent Diabetes (ISPAD) supports the PETCA programme in sub-Saharan Africa.
 The programme aims to provide specialty training in endocrinology and diabetes to paediatricians who have completed their general paediatric training.